Chiral Algebras of (0,2) Models: Chiral algebras of models

 The anomaly in the R-symmetry is due to a nontrivial transformation of the fermionic path integral measure under this symmetry.
 The complex conjugate of $\psib_+$ is a section of $K_\Sigma^{1/2} \otimes \phi^*T_X$, while $\psi_+$ can be identified with a $(0,1)$-form with values in the same bundle.
 Thus, we can define $\Db = D_\zb d\zb$ and expand these fields in the eigenmodes of $\Db^*\Db$ and $\Db\Db^*$:

-Here $\ub_{0,r}$, $v_{0,s}$ are zero modes, $\ub_n$, $v_n$ nonzero modes, and $b_0^s$, $c_0^r$, $b^n$, $c^n$ anticommuting coefficients.
+Here, $\ub_{0,r}$, $v_{0,s}$ are zero modes, $\ub_n$, $v_n$ nonzero modes, and $b_0^s$, $c_0^r$, $b^n$, $c^n$ anticommuting coefficients.
 The fermionic path integral measure is the formal product

 The nonzero mode part of the measure is neutral under the R-symmetry because of the pairing of nonzero modes.
-The zero mode part has R-charge equal to the number of $\psi_+$ zero modes minus the number of $\psib_+$ zero modes, that is, minus the index of the $\Db$ operator.
+The zero mode part has R-charge equal to the number of $\psi_+$ zero modes minus the number of $\psib_+$ zero modes, i.e., minus the index of the $\Db$ operator.
 For a compact Riemann surface $\Sigma$, the index is given by

 which (recalling $c_1(X) \equiv 0$ mod $2$) is equal to $2k$ for some integer $k$.
 The R-charge is violated by this amount in an instanton background.
 We see that the R-symmetry is broken to a $\Z_{2n}$ subgroup in the presence of instantons, where $n$ is the greatest common divisor of the integers $k$.